 - Feeling out of touch with reality (hearing or seeing things other people don’t).

 - Feeling that you might hurt yourself or your baby.

 - What can I do to feel better when I’m experiencing postpartum depression?

 - How can I take care of myself while I’m taking care of my baby?

 - Are medicines safe if I am breastfeeding?

-- Do I need to see a psychiatrist?
+- Do I need to see a psychiatrist or counselor?